Managing an IT department is not just a business, it’s a science. Nobody knows more about the science of being a CIO than Dr. Jim Anderson.

 “I don’t embrace excuses about why an IT department is not being successful, I embrace solutions.”

-Over the last 25 years, Dr. Anderson has transformed failing CIOs worldwide.
+Over the last 25 years, Dr. Anderson has transformed struggling CIOs worldwide.
 Dr. Anderson will turn these nervous executives into powerful leaders.

 In the past, the IT department was left alone and was only noticed if something stopped working (like email!)
 However, in the 21st Century IT has become a critical part of how businesses compete.